Frequently Asked Questions

 Cloud Online offers several payment methods.
 Click on the Payment Options link for more information.

 You may opt to purchase textbooks through Cloud’s online bookstore, www.tbirdbookstore.com, or another source.
+Textbooks are required for all online courses.

 Pricing of textbooks and course materials are subject to change without notice.